 1. Climate Change Basics - How much do you understand about climate change?

 For this task, you will familiarize yourself with some central concepts and terms that are key to effective teaching.
-Visit Global Warming 101 from National Geographic and watch the video.
+Visit Global Warming 101 from National Geographic (NG) and watch the video.
 Feel free to explore the site and learn about some basic scientific concepts associated with the climate.
 NG did a wonderful job on this excellent three-minute video.
 How many terms can you identify?

 2. Top 10 List - Go to Top Ten Things You Need to Know about Global Warming and read through the list.
 Which of these did you know?
 Which ones were most surprising?